ESG Topics A-Z

 Palm oil and cane sugar

-- Verifying compliance through credible third-party standards (primarily RSPO and Bonsucro sugar cane standards);
+- Support compliance with our standards through third-party standards (primarily Roundtable on Sustainable Palm Oil (RSPO) and Bonsucro sugar cane standards);

-- Economic prosperity: Supporting long-term farm profitability and productivity with an emphasis on regenerative agriculture
+- Economic prosperity: Supporting long-term farm profitability and productivity with an emphasis on regenerative agriculture.

-- Farmer and farm worker security: Addressing issues of food security, labor conditions and land rights and enabling access to resources
+- Farmer and farm worker security: Addressing issues of food security, labor conditions and land rights and enabling access to resources.

 PepsiCo offers this framework as a resource for others seeking to positively impact livelihoods and anticipates continuing to work with other organizations to further improve the measurement system and protocols.
 We expect it to evolve in response to learnings from implementation, emerging good practice and partner feedback.